 - You can also freeze the tomatoes if you have excess of it.
 Freezing will not alter the flavour or texture of the tomatoes.
 All you need to do is wash it thoroughly and leave it to dry.
 Place the tomatoes on a zip lock pouch and suck out the air with a straw.
 When required, remove from the bag and thaw to remove the skin.

 There is no dearth of uses of this versatile ‘vegetable’.
 Tomatoes are used extensively in cooking and are a staple in our Indian cuisine.
 Tomatoes are mixed with other ingredients to enhance the flavour of the dish.
 Green tomatoes are used to prepare chutneys and pickles in our cuisine.

-You can also stew tomatoes to prepare tomato soup, sauce, and other baked dishes.
-Homemade tomato sauce is way better that those available in the market.
+- You can also stew tomatoes to prepare tomato soup, sauce, and other baked dishes.
+Homemade tomato sauce is way better than those available in the market.

 Tomato Nutrition facts (USDA):

 |Total Fat||0.2 g||0.7%|